taoensso/telemere/wiki/3-Config.md

 To do this:

-1. Ensure that you have the necessary [OpenTelemetry Java](https://github.com/open-telemetry/opentelemetry-java) dependencies.
+1. Ensure that you have the necessary [OpenTelemetry Java](https://github.com/open-telemetry/opentelemetry-java) [dependency](https://mvnrepository.com/artifact/io.opentelemetry/opentelemetry-api).
 2. Ensure that the relevant exporters are [appropriately configured](https://opentelemetry.io/docs/languages/java/configuration/) (this is the trickiest part, but not at all specific to Telemere).
 3. Create a Telemere signal handler using [`handler:open-telemetry`](https://cljdoc.org/d/com.taoensso/telemere/CURRENT/api/taoensso.telemere.open-telemetry#handler:open-telemetry), and register it using [`add-handler!`](https://cljdoc.org/d/com.taoensso/telemere/CURRENT/api/taoensso.telemere#add-handler!).
 4. Ensure that [`otel-tracing?`](https://cljdoc.org/d/com.taoensso/telemere/CURRENT/api/taoensso.telemere#otel-tracing?) is enabled if you want tracing interop.